-- Here $b{i,j}$ is an observation bias correction estimated using Variational Bias Correction (VarBC, Dee, 2004; Auligné et al., 2007) within the weather forecasting framework, which will be discussed shortly.
-In a data assimilation cost function, the equivalent "observation term" is usually based on the square of the departure normalised by the observation error, following an assumption of Gaussian errors (see e.g. Geer, 2021).
-The best fit to observations, known as the analysis, is obtained where the cost function has a minimum. - 340 The square of the departure is a poor choice of cost metric when it comes to cloud and precipitation.
-One reason is that modelled and observed clouds are not always in the same place, so it is often possible to reduce the squared error by removing the simulated cloud or precipitation - this is known as the double penalty effect.
-As explored by Geer and Baordo (2014), more appropriate cost functions for cloud and precipitation parameter estimation could include the mean and skewness of departures, or measures of fit between the observed and simulated PDF of brightness temperatures, using measures similar to the Kullback-Leibler divergence (Kullback and Leibler, 1951).
+of the departure normalised by the observation error, following an assumption of Gaussian errors (see e.g. Geer, 2021).
+The best fit to observations, known as the analysis, is obtained where the cost function has a minimum.

+The square of the departure is a poor choice of cost metric when it comes to cloud and precipitation.
+One reason is that modelled and observed clouds are not always in the same place, so it is often possible to reduce the squared error by removing the simulated cloud or precipitation this is known as the double-penalty effect.
+As explored by Geer and Baordo (2014), more appropriate cost functions for cloud and precipitation parameter estimation could include the mean and skewness of departures, or measures of fit between the observed and simulated probability distribution function (PDF) of brightness temperatures, using measures similar to the Kullback-Leibler divergence (Kullback and Leibler, 1951).
 The PDF divergence approach was not pursued here because it is hard to combine with geographical binning (see below) which is used to help make the parameters more identifiable.
 A vastly larger dataset would be needed to ensure good sampling of the brightness temperature PDFs in each geographical bin.

 In order to have a single cost function to minimise, a combination of the mean and skewness of the departures was chosen for the current parameter estimation.
 Section 5.2 explores alternative choices.
-The mean and skewness are computed in $10^{\circ}$ by $10^{\circ}$ latitude-longitude bins (Fig. 1).
+The mean and skewness are computed in 10° by 10° latitude-longitude bins (Fig. 1).
 Then the absolute value in each geographical bin is combined, giving the following cost function:

-Here l is an index over all n geographical bins that contain data (bins with 10 or fewer observations are ignored), $|\cdot|$ computes the absolute value, $Bin_l(\cdot)$ represents the geographical subset of observations in bin l, $Mean(\cdot)$ computes the mean of a set of departures and Skew( $\cdot$ ) computes the skewness (with zero being a perfectly symmetric PDF of departures).
-The inner sum is 355 over geographical bins and the outer sum is over the m selected SSMIS channels i.
-The aim of the parameter search is to find the set of physical choices $\mathbf{v}$ that minimises the cost function $J(\mathbf{v})$ .
+Here l is an index over all n geographical bins that contain data (bins with 10 or fewer observations are ignored), $|\cdot|$ computes the absolute value, $\text{Bin}l(\cdot)$ represents the geographical subset of observations in bin l, Mean(·) computes the mean of a set of departures, and Skew(·) computes the skewness (with zero being a perfectly symmetric PDF of departures).
+The inner sum is over geographical bins, and the outer sum is over the m selected SSMIS channels j.
+The aim of the parameter search is to find the set of physical choices v that minimises the cost function J(v).

 The form of cost function in Eq.
 (6) has a number of advantages.
 A single global mean is of little use, since it allows different situation-dependent biases to be summed together.
-A set of physical choices leading to compensating systematic errors could 360 score as well as a set with smaller systematic error.
-As illustrated in Fig. 7, geographical separation helps to implement an approximate regime-based separation - for example the errors over tropical land surfaces are separated from those in frontal cloud in the storm-tracks, and cannot compensate each other.
-It is also helpful to compute the skewness in geographical bins,
+A set of physical choices leading to compensating systematic errors could score as well as a set with smaller systematic error.
+As illustrated in Fig. 7, geographical separation helps to implement an approximate regime-based separation - for example the errors over tropical land surfaces are separated from those in frontal cloud in the storm tracks and cannot compensate for each other.
+It is also helpful to compute the skewness in geographical bins, as this measure can otherwise be dominated by the large departures in the vicinity of tropical convection.
+As will be seen later, this is a significant advance on the use of a global skewness by Geer and Baordo (2014) because it helps identify problems with the use of C{max} over higher-latitude land surfaces, an issue that was missed in the earlier work.